 • leaving the table quickly to be sick or hide food

-• feeling guilty for eating or worrying about eating certain foods
+• feeling guilty after eating or avoiding certain foods

 • wanting to eat but not being able to

-• exercising a lot more than usual or feeling like you have to exercise after eating
+• exercising a lot more than usual, or feeling like you must exercise after eating

 Different types of eating disorders